 Hiring the Right Lawyer for a Personal Injury Case

 To successfully bring about a personal injury or wrongful death claim, clients need an experienced, educated attorney on their side.
 They also need an attorney with the financial resources to take the case to trial.

-At Heygood, Orr & Pearson, we have tried literally hundreds of cases to verdict and have settled hundreds more.
+At Heygood, Orr & Pearson, we have tried numerous cases and have settled hundreds more.
 We also have the financial resources to handle personal injury cases from beginning to end.
 In fact, there are many instances when we have invested hundreds of thousands of dollars in a case in order to take a case to trial.

 Our lawyers have been awarded several accolades, including:

 - All three name partners have been selected by their peers to the Super Lawyers List (a Thomson Reuters publication), an honor given to only the top 5% of all attorneys in Texas, for several years in a row